carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

-<li>Enter the security verification code sent to your email address and tap “Submit”.
+<li>Enter the security verification code sent to your email address and tap "Submit".

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 1 - Setting up a crypto exchange account - 5.png"}
 ::

 </li>

-<li>The account has been created but you cannot use it until you verify your identity, so tap “Verify now”.
+<li>The account has been created but you cannot use it until you verify your identity, so tap "Verify now".

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 1 - Setting up a crypto exchange account - 6.png"}
 ::

 </li>

-<li>Select your country and ID type, and click “Continue”.
+<li>Select your country and ID type, and click "Continue".

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 1 - Setting up a crypto exchange account - 7.png"}
 ::